 A work party was dispatched to Waugoshance Lighthouse in 1893 to put a new roof on the dwelling and to paint the tower and dwelling in horizontal red and white bands.
 The characteristic of the light was changed in 1894 from a white flash every ninety seconds to a white flash every forty-five seconds.
+The flashes were produced by two flash panels that revolved around a fixed, fourth-order Henri-Lepaute Fresnel lens.
 A large, square concrete protecting pier was added in 1896.
 For this effort, a stone crushing plant and depot were established on St. Helena Island.

-Two keepers perished while serving at Waugoshance Lighthouse.
+A head keeper and two assistants were needed to operate Waugoshance Lighthouse and its fog signal.
+Two head keepers perished while serving at Waugoshance Lighthouse.
 Thomas Marshall drowned in 1886, and John Herman perished in 1900.
 Legend has it that Herman locked an assistant keeper in the lantern room as a practical joke, and when this keeper finally managed to escape, Herman was nowhere to be found.
-It is believed Keeper Herman, who was known for his drinking must have fallen into the lake.
+It is believed Keeper Herman, who was known for his drinking, must have fallen into the lake.
 Unexplained events at the lighthouse were forever after attributed to the ghost of John Herman.

 Another tale often told of Waugoshance Lighthouse involves assistant keeper James Davenport, who was supposedly alone at the station when smoke from the Great Peshtigo Fire of 1871 reduced visibility in the straits.
 In one account, Keeper Davenport reportedly tolled the fog bell nonstop for three days by placing pots and pans on his lap that would clatter to the ground in case he dozed off.
 A different version of the story has Keeper Davenport hosting the crew of a schooner that had run aground on the reef and entertaining them with his violin.